Paubox/paubox-java/README.md

 If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.

-This means a message will not be converted into a secure portal message when a nonTLS connection is encountered.
-For this, just pass true to message.setAllowNonTLS() method, as shown below:
+This means the message will not be converted into a secure portal message when a nonTLS connection is encountered.
+To do this, just pass true to message.setAllowNonTLS() method, as shown below:

 ```java
 static SendMessageResponse SendNonTLSMessage()